atlassian-archive/dataschool/dataschool/_chapters/data-conversations/keeping-your-data-stack-agile-as-a-startup.md

 Lastly consider the learning curve for your viz tool.
 Every insight is super valuable to growth at the beginning of a company, and limiting who can find these insights can limit your growth.
 Pick a tool that helps people query a database even if they do not know how to write SQL.
 Chartio built Visual SQL for all the non-technical people to be able to meaningfully explore a company’s data.

-Startups need to stay data stack flexible, and with tools available today like Chartio and HarperDB, it's never been easier.
+Startups need to stay data stack flexible, and with tools available today like Chartio and HarperDB, it has never been easier.